eliram9/BlogCreator/README.md

-# Getting Started with Create React App
+# BlogCreator - Create and modify articles for BigBrain Therapy blog

 1. React.js - Building the user interface and managing the application’s state.
 2. React Router - Handling navigation and routing between different pages of the application.